 To be eligible for consideration at the Annual Meeting of Stockholders to be held in 2025, any proposal that is a proper subject for consideration which has not been submitted by the deadline for inclusion in the proxy statement (as set forth above) and any nomination for director that is made outside of the proxy access procedures (as described above) must comply with the procedures specified in our Bylaws.
 These procedures require, among other things, that any such proposal or nomination be received by the Corporate Secretary between close of business on January 9, 2025 and February 7, 2025; provided, however, if the date of the 2025 Annual Meeting of Stockholders is more than thirty (30) days before or more than sixty (60) days after May 9, 2025, notice by the stockholder to be timely must be so delivered, or mailed and received, not later than the ninetieth (90th) day prior to the 2025 Annual Meeting of Stockholders or, if later, the tenth (10th) day following the day on which public disclosure of the date of the 2025 Annual Meeting of Stockholders is first made by us).
 This advance notice period is intended to allow all stockholders an opportunity to consider all business and nominees expected to be considered at the meeting.
-Further, to comply with the universal proxy rules, if a stockholder intends to solicit proxies in support of director nominees submitted under these advance notice provisions, then proper written notice that sets forth all information required by Rule 14a-19 under the Exchange Act must be received by the Corporate Secretary at our principal executive offices no later than March 10, 2025, except that, if the date of the 2025 Annual Meeting of Stockholders or the 10th calendar days following the day on which public announcement of the date of the 2025 Annual Meeting of Stockholders is first made by us.
-The notice requirement under Rule 14a-19 is in addition to the applicable advance notice requirements under our Bylaws.
+Further, to comply with the universal proxy rules, if a stockholder intends to solicit proxies in support of director nominees submitted under these advance notice provisions, then proper written notice that sets forth all information required by Rule 14a-19 under the Exchange Act must be received by the Corporate Secretary at our principal executive offices no later than March 10, 2025, except that, if the date of the 2025 Annual Meeting of Stockholders or the 10th calendar days following the day on which public announcement of the date of the 2025 Annual Meeting of Stockholders or the 10th calendar day following the day on which public announcement of the date of the 2025 Annual Meeting of Stockholders is first made by us.
+The notice requirement under Rule 14a-19 is in addition to t